 - Bees will bore holes in wood for nesting purposes

 - 5 species are found in the United States

-- Male carpenter bees are harmless and hover around nest
+- Male carpenter bees are harmless and hover around the nest

 - Female carpenter bees can sting but only do so when provoked

 Carpenter bees are going to nest by tunneling into wood.
 They do this by vibrating their bodies and their mandibles press against the wood.
 There may be a number of tunnels within the wood although there is only a single entrance.
 Since the tunnels are hollow, it can lead to instability within any structure.
 The tunnels will house the eggs and act as a nursery for all of the breeds of new carpenter bees that will soon be buzzing about.

 The species of carpenter bees that are found throughout the United States all follow the same reproductive habits.
 One generation is created a year and the eggs are usually laid in the spring.
 Throughout the summer, the pupa is being developed and by the end of the summer, the adult bees are out.